everlyy/csgo-xp-tracker/README.md

 # csgo-xp-tracker

-Bot that tracks user's level and XP in CS:GO
+Program to track user's CS:GO XP progress in Discord

 # How to use